 When members first join Tyler, many stay inside the fence for a while enjoying the gardens, collections and well-tended paths.
 Yet after a month or two, they invariably hear the call of the wild and head into the woods – outside the fence – seeking adventure.
 Tyler’s well-marked trails, and even off-trail hikes, are attractive to solitary hikers who seek space and quiet for contemplation.

 All of you have your favorite quiet hikes.
-On a Saturday’s mid-afternoon – after most young families have departed and I have the Arboretum to myself – I start on the Scenic Loop and head past the Pinetum.
+On a Saturday’s mid-afternoon, after most young families have departed and I have the Arboretum to myself, I start on the Scenic Loop and head past the Pinetum.
 One of my favorite jaunts is to go out Gates 7 or 8 and turn left, heading northeast.
-There, I can take the white or oranges trails toward the Painter Trail, Middle Farm Trail, and Rocky Run Trail.
+There I can take the white or orange trails toward the Painter Trail, Middle Farm Trail and Rocky Run Trail.
 It’s hard not to love the vast meadows in Middle Farm – on a quiet afternoon, it’s a landscape straight out of Downton Abbey or Wuthering Heights.

 Adds Heather Saunders, Board President and trail lover, “I enjoy the lower section of the Dismal Run Trail (orange).
 The terrain is smooth enough that I don’t have to keep my eyes on my feet all the time.
 When the leaves are on the trees, I’m completely unaware of Barren Road – it feels like I’m deep in the woods.